Package Management

 In order to use a custom Python/Conda virtual environment within Jupyter, it must be configured as a kernel.
 You will need to do the following:

-Now when you visit Jupyter-Hub you should see the option “JupyterPy3” when you click the “New” dropdown menu in the upper left corner of the home page.
+Now when you visit the notebook you should see the option “JupyterPy3” when you click the “New” dropdown menu in the upper left corner of the home page.

 To remove an unwanted kernel, use the following commands: